aboul/sylius-docker-bootstrap-child-theme/README.md

 ## Usage

 By default, `compose.override.yml` launch `yarn dev-server`  on node container.
 Based on webpack.config.js file, this will run a dev-server at `localhost:8080` to deliver your asset.
+You don't need to refresh pages when you develop, your changes in twig, js, scss and php files will refresh the page for you.
+You can follow compilation with this command line: `docker logs --tail 1000 -f <nodejs-container-name>`.

+If dev-server crashes or bugs, restart it with `docker restart <nodejs-container-name>`.

 ### Disable dev-server and fallback to normal assets delivering by symfony